 …kinda like Clint Eastwood, only with chainsaws and snow-machines instead of Colt Walkers and a horse.
 (Let’s not talk about the harpoons.)

 Folks up here are of mixed minds about how whether or not the film does justice to Iñupiat community of Barrow.
-Drew Barrymore (who plays a Greenpeace activist in the film) gives a pretty brutal speech about the native community and its whaling practices, and its hard to shake the sense that some of her points in that speech might have been meant to be taken seriously by the film-makers.
+Drew Barrymore (who plays a Greenpeace activist in the film) gives a pretty brutal speech about the native community and its whaling practices, and its hard to shake the sense that some of her points in that speech might have served as the voice of the film-makers.
 Later attempts to show the native community in a more positive light may or may not be enough to settle concerns about the politics of the movie, and for those here still very much committed to whaling, the major theme of the movie itself may be a little discomfitting.
-What makes the native community good guys in this film is a decision that cuts against the grain here; it’s a conditional kind of love, and I can’t blame folks for being wary of the conditions.
+Barrow’s native community gets some love here precisely to the extent that their actions do not reflect what natives of the North Slope normally do with whales.
+It’s a conditional kind of love, and I can’t blame folks for being wary of the conditions.

 For what it’s worth, this movie at least knows that natives exist in Barrow.
 It even kind-of likes them, so long as they aren’t eating muktuk.